- Distance from Denver: 97 miles

 3 Make your way back to the Village and hit the cobblestone for some top-notch shopping and browsing.
 The Golden Bear has become a symbol of Vail, quite literally.
 The boutique's golden bear pendant (on necklaces, earrings, bracelets, and rings) is recognizable worldwide.
 Gorsuch is a village shopping landmark, selling an unmistakably Vail combination of luxury clothing (think cashmere and buffalo hide) and high-end ski resort wear.
-New retail hotspots in the village include Perch and Luca Bruno, both locally owned and operated.
+Retail hotspots in the village include Perch and Luca Bruno, both locally owned and operated.

 4 Vail Village also has its fair share of notable galleries.
 Plan to peruse the Vail International Gallery, located across from Sonnenalp Hotel, an impressive collection of contemporary American, European, and South American art, as well as Russian Impressionism.
-Vail Village Arts, a two-minute walk away, represents more than 50 painters, sculptors, and photographers, and ships its wares anywhere in the world.
-Further down, the Vail Fine Art Gallery, located in the Solaris building, is a must-see, displaying museum-quality paintings by master painters.
-Meander among the oils, watercolors, pastels, and cast bronze sculptures, a celebration of French Impressionism from the 1870's to the present.
+Vail Village Arts, a two-minute walk away, represents more than fifty painters, sculptors, and photographers and ships its wares anywhere in the world.
+Farther down, the Vail Fine Art Gallery, located in the Solaris building, is a must-see, displaying museum-quality paintings by master painters.
+Meander among the oils, watercolors, pastels, and cast bronze sculptures, a celebration of French Impressionism from the 1870s to the present.

 5 No afternoon in the village is complete without a stop at the Colorado Ski and Snowboard Museum and Hall of Fame.
 Even if you're not a skier, the exhibits on the history of the Vail Valley and the 10th Mountain Division (the famed ski troopers of World War II) are worth a walk-through.
 And the price is right—it's free.

-6 Make Saturday night a Vail-style date night at Böl, a sexy upscale restaurant and bowling alley.
-With 21 wines by the glass, an ultra-modern dining room, and giant flat-screens over the lanes, Bol is unlike any bowling experience you've ever known.
-Eat dinner first, to allow time for the families to clear out of the bowling alley.
-The menu is a playful gourmet spin on American pub-style food and the pizza is excellent.
+6 Make Saturday night a Vail-style date night at b?l, a sexy upscale restaurant and bowling alley.
+With twenty-one wines by the glass, an ultra-modern dining room, and giant flat-screens over the lanes, b?l is unlike any bowling experience you've ever known.
+Eat dinner first to allow time for the families to clear out of the bowling alley.
+The menu is a playful, gourmet spin on American pub-style food, and the pizza is excellent.